brian14708/wh-briefings/statements-releases/2022-03/2022-03-25-fact-sheet-united-states-and-european-commission-announce-trans-atlantic-data-privacy-framework.md

 modified_time: 2022-03-25 11:07:34-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/25/fact-sheet-united-states-and-european-commission-announce-trans-atlantic-data-privacy-framework/
 published_time: 2022-03-25 11:07:33-04:00
-title: 'FACT SHEET: United States and European Commission Announce Trans-Atlantic Data Privacy Framework'
+title: "FACT SHEET: United\_States and European Commission Announce Trans-Atlantic\
+  \ Data Privacy\_Framework"
 ---

 The United States and the European Commission have committed to a new